JIAXINGUY/aaronstevenwhite.github.io/teaching/spring2019/stat-neural-comp-ling/index.md

 standard long paper is eight pages with an optional ninth for the "camera ready" version; and a standard submission to TACL is ten pages with more allowed for revisions.

-# Midterm

-There will be a take-home midterm, which will tentatively be made available on Wednesday, Oct.
-24 and will be due one week later (Wednesday, Oct.
-31).

-# Final

-For *LIN224 students*, there will be a take-home final exam, which will be made available on Wednesday, Dec.
-12 and will be due one week later (Wednesday, Dec.
-19).

-For *LIN424 students*, there will be a final paper, which will be due on Wednesday, Dec.
-14. A 500-word prospectus for this paper will be due Monday, Nov.
-12. More information will be made available closer to that date.

-LIN224 students may opt to write a final paper in place of the final exam, but they should do so with the knowledge that this paper will be graded relative to a rubric designed for graduate student papers.

 # Tools